 Ben Dalgish made the music to ‘The Last Ninja‘, together with Anthony Lee and ‘The Last Ninja‘ game and music gave birth to a series of games, that has grown to a cult among old-skool game-nerds.
 Ben Dalgish also worked together with Rob Hubbard on ‘Auf wiedersehen Monty‘.

-I went through some of my old data on my storage unit, this morning, and I found some of my old downloads from back in 1992-1995.
-This also being the reason that I don’t know the source of inspiration.
+I went through some of my old data on my storage unit this morning, and I found some of my old downloads.
+Some of the songs are dated 1994-1995 but I cannot verify all of them.

 I especially like the “World of Unicorns” song.
-It’s not everyday, a song this emotional from the “King of Doskpop”
+It’s not everyday, a song this is so emotional from the “King of Doskpop”.

 The first time I heard Martin Galway was at a friends house, and he was loading some Ocean game on his Commodore 64.
 Bam – The Ocean logo appeared on the monitor and the music started.
 It was the ‘Ocean Loader‘.
 How great was that!
 I just loved the tune – and almost all the later releases from Martin Galway.